Alvin-Gavel/Demodigi/README.md

 `science_survey_script.py`: Script for analysing the answers to the survey given as part of the learning module `IT-säkerhet`.

+`science_time_script.py`: Script for estimating the time participants spent on the learning module `IT-säkerhet`.

 `behavioural_experiment.py`: Python module for simulating a behavioural experiment that we plan to do as part of the study.
 With time, I will also add code for analysing the results of the actual experiment.

 `BE_test_script.py`: Script intended as a test of the module `behavioural_experiment`, by running some functions and plotting the results.